-(1) If you receive a taxable distribution from the Plan, you generally have 60 days from the date of the distribution to roll over all or a portion of that amount to a traditional IRA, another employer's qualified plan, a governmental 457(b) plan or to a 403(b) account.
+(1) If you receive a taxable distribution from the Plan, you generally have 60 days from the date of the distribution to roll over all or a portion of that amount to an eligible IRA, another employer's qualified plan, a governmental 457(b) plan or to a 403(b) account.
 If you roll over your account in any of these ways, you generally will not pay taxes on the money.
 You will however, have to pay taxes when you begin to withdraw money from a traditional IRA or new employer's plan.

-Under certain circumstances, all or a portion of your distribution may not qualify as a rollover contribution to an eligible IRA or another employer's qualified plan, governmental 457(b) plan or 403(b) account.
+Under certain circumstances, all or a portion of your distribution may not qualify as a rollover contribution to a traditional IRA or another employer's qualified plan, governmental 457(b) plan or 403(b) account.
 In addition, most distributions will be subject to a mandatory 20% federal income tax.
 This tax will reduce the actual amount you receive in your distribution.

 For this reason, if you wish to roll over all or a portion of your distribution, you may want to take advantage of the direct rollover option described in (2) below.

-(2) If you roll over your distribution directly to a pre-tax IRA or another employer's qualified plan, governmental 457(b) plan or 403(b) account, no taxes will be taken out.
-Taxes will be payable, however, when you begin to receive payments, or roll over to a Roth IRA.
+(2) If you roll over your distribution directly to an eligible IRA or another employer's qualified plan, governmental 457(b) plan or 403(b) account, no taxes will be taken out.
+Taxes will be due, however, when you begin to receive payments.

-Like the rollover (described in (1) above), all or a portion of your distribution may not qualify for a direct rollover to a traditional IRA, other qualified plan, governmental 457(b) plan, or 403(b) account.
+Like the rollover (described in (1) above), all or a portion of your distribution may not qualify for a direct rollover to an eligible IRA, other qualified plan, governmental 457(b) plan, or 403(b) account.